secretlocation/azure-kinect-unreal/README.md

 Kindly check the `Output Log` window and if the issue is something related to the `Device` then check the `k4a.log` and if it is related to the `Body Tracking` then check the `k4abt.log`.
 These log files can be found in `<unreal_installation_folder>/Engine/Binaries/Win64/`.

 If these log files are not present then kindly check [here](https://docs.microsoft.com/en-us/azure/kinect-dk/troubleshooting#collecting-logs) in order to enable the logs.

+#### The project can't find the Azure Kinect

+Check if the Azure Kinect shows up under the *Cameras* section of the Device Manager.
+It sometimes doesn't connect on startup, which can be fixed by unplugging the USB core and plugging it back in.
+The white LED on the front will show it connecting.